Mexican corn chowder combines charred corn, green chiles and potatoes in a spicy, creamy broth. Make this recipe in just under an hour!

 For easier shucking, completely remove the stem from the bottom of the corn cob.
 Leaving the husk on, microwave on high power for 1 minute.
 This creates enough steam for the cob to slide out of the husk with the silk still attached!

 - Mexican crema – This condiment has a texture and fat content somewhere between sour cream and creme fraiche.
 It can be found at most grocery stores in the refrigerated dairy section.
 Both sour cream and creme fraiche can also be used as substitutes.
 If you like flavored crema, check out my recipe for avocado crema.

 - Cotija cheese – A salty and crumbly cheese that’s popular in Mexican cooking.
 Its texture is similar to feta, but it dries out the longer it ages.

 Roast the corn.

 - Heat up the grill and cook the corn on the cob until all sides are charred.
 Make sure to rotate them every few minutes so none of the sides completely burn.

-- Next, use a sharp knife to slice the kernels off of all of the cobs.
-Then, scrape the cobs with the knife to release the juices.
+- Next, use a sharp knife to remove the kernels from their cobs.
+Then, scrape the cobs with the knife to release the “milk”.

-- Cut 3-4 cobs in half, add to the bowl of kernels, and set aside.
+- Cut 3-4 cobs in half, add them to the bowl of kernels, and set aside.